jasonalmaturner/jQuery2edit/README.md

 	}

-We now have an array to push our tasks onto, and a task constructor so our users can create object tasks for their lists.
+Now there is an array to push tasks onto, and a task constructor so the users can create object tasks for their lists.

-The next thing we want is the ability for a user to write a todo task into our index.html and save it to the array.
+The next thing needed is the ability for a user to input a todo task into our index.html and save it to the array.

-Let's hop over to our index.html and create a space for them to type in their list items.
+Go to index.html and create a space for users to type in list items.

 *index.html*